Advancing the CMS Level-1 Trigger: Jet Tagging with DeepSets at the HL-LHC: Introduction

 \section{Introduction}

 The High Luminosity upgrade of the LHC at CERN will bring new opportunities to study open questions of the standard model.
 Its increased luminosity will lead to a higher absolute number of rare physics processes.
 Especially, di-Higgs physics will be one of the major research areas.
 The data-taking conditions at High Luminosity will be more challenging than before, requiring new tools and strategies for effective trigger selection.
-One of the most important updates is the addition of tracking information to the CMS Level-1 Trigger (L1T) \cite{phase2tdr, cms_detector}.
-It allows for the inclusion of the particle flow (PF) algorithm \cite{particle_flow}, combining information from multiple subsystems to infer the particle identities.
+One of the most important updates is the addition of tracking information to the CMS Level-1 Trigger (L1T) \cite{cms_trigger}.
+It allows for the inclusion of the Particle Flow (PF) algorithm \cite{particle_flow}, combining information from multiple subsystems to infer the particle identities.
 Furthermore, the pileup per particle identification (PUPPI) algorithm provides reliable pileup mitigation \cite{puppi}.
 Going beyond the addition of established algorithms like PF and PUPPI, tracking at L1T also enables us to study the individual jet constituents, thus allowing for efficient jet flavor tagging.
 It adds to the limited description of jets and allows for more targeted trigger selections, going beyond pure kinematic selections.
 This helps selecting physics processes, like di-Higgs production, through tagging of the decay products.
 Jet tagging will be implemented at the the second layer of the correlator trigger subsystem, making use of the reconstructed Seeded Cone (SC) jets \cite{SCjets} and providing jet flavor information to seeds at the global trigger.
-While there are some tagging developments on b-jets and hadronically decaying tau leptons ($\tau_h$) \cite{dp_b, dp_tau}, this work unifies those tagging tasks into a single model and adds the other categories: light, charm, gluon jets as well as the leptons electron and muon.
+This work unifies the tagging categories b, light, charm, gluon jets as well as hadroncically decaying tau leptons, electron and muons in one multiclass model.
+Additionally, the tau leptons category is split into two for positively and negatively charged taus, amounting to a total of 8 categories.
+Previous tagging developments have only focused on b-jets and hadronically decaying tau leptons ($\tau_h$) \cite{dp_b, dp_tau}.

-\section{Tagging Strategy}
+\section{Tagging strategy}